morganesque/ghijklmno/src/jekyll/_posts/2008-12-18-xmas-game-motion-capture.markdown

 var bitmap:Bitmap;
 var video:Video;
 </pre>
 The first ones there are <em>w</em> and <em>h</em>.
 These are simply the width and height that you want things to be.
-I've set them to be the size of my SWF so everything I do will fill the whole of my movie.
-You could have them whatever you like but it's important that you reuse the variable further down so everything lines up right!
+I&#8217;ve set them to be the size of my SWF so everything I do will fill the whole of my movie.
+You could have them whatever you like but it&#8217;s important that you reuse the variable further down so everything lines up right!
 Next there's a bit of mathematical shenanigans which is basically setting up a few values which effect how we'll analyze the webcam image later on.
 All you really need to know is that the number 50 is saying '<em>split the image up into a grid which is 50x50' </em>this means that instead of looking at each pixel individually we'll skip some of them for the sake of speed.
 That 50 could be anything up to the value of w or h respectively.
 Finally a few global vars which we'll be using.
 Three lots of <strong>BitmapData</strong>, one <strong>Bitmap</strong> and one <strong>Video</strong> object.
 Tidy!
 <p>Now to the webcam.
 We need to get access to the user's camera using the following lines of code (this will be in the constructor of our Document Class).</p>